aspect-build/rules_js/docs/js_run_devserver.md

 compatible with devserver watch modes in Node.js tools such as Webpack and Next.js.

-The custom sandbox is populated with the default outputs of all targets in `data` as well as transitive npm links.
+The custom sandbox is populated with the default outputs of all targets in `data` as well as transitive sources & npm links.

-rules_js npm package link targets such as `//:node_modules/next` are handled efficiently.
+An an optimization, virtual store files are explicitly excluded from the sandbox since the npm links will point to the virtual store in the execroot and Node.js will follow those links as it does within the execroot.
+As a result, rules_js npm package link targets such as `//:node_modules/next` are handled efficiently.
 Since these targets are symlinks in the output tree, they are recreated as symlinks in the custom sandbox and do not incur a fully copy of the underlying npm packages.

 Supports running with [ibazel](https://github.com/bazelbuild/bazel-watcher).
 Only `data` files that change on incremental builds are synchronized when running with ibazel.